 During the opening event, on 21 February, attendees will be subjected to a collective performance demanding muscle power and a stack of bulky books; a speech by van Maele; and Broodthaers’ attempts to read and write in silence in the short films La Pluie (Projet pour un texte) (on 16mm) and Berlin oder ein Traum mit Sahne.
 In addition, the plastic exercises devised by Sevenans and the students will be tested on the audience for the first time.

-For this second edition of BOEKS, Troebel Neyntje collaborates with BOEKS, backed by Idris Sevenans, Marcel van Maele, Marcel Broodthaers and students of KASK / School of Arts Ghent: Nienke Baeckelandt, Laurène Buchheit, Pooja Hukku, Hilde Onis, Mona Schrevens, Jivan van der Ende and Finn Waters.
-Graphic design by Veerle Vervliet, Finn Waters, Aron Wouters & Mona Schrevens.
+Troebel Neyntje in collaboration with BOEKS, backed up by Idris Sevenans, Marcel van Maele, Marcel Broodthaers and students of KASK / School of Arts Gent: Nienke Baeckelandt, Laurène Buchheit, Pooja Hukku, Hilde Onis, Mona Schrevens, Jivan van der Ende, Veerle Vervliet, Aron Wouters and Finn Waters.

 Title: Dead Letters.
 A heated plea to stop reading.

 Duration: 60 - 75 min

 On March 13, Jan Van Herreweghe takes his stand behind the lectern.
 In three steps he, a librarian and bibliophile owning ca. 15,000 books, will tell you how it ever came this far followed by a plea to stop reading.
 A series of "unreadable books" from his collection that will be present for your perusal.

 An excellent opportunity for students and teachers, book addicts, book haters, reading patients on the road to recovery and climate activists.